jonnyboi42/MovieSiteFrontEnd/README.md

 - **Port**: The frontend is configured to run on **port 5173** by default.

 ## Prerequisites
 Ensure that the backend server is running before starting the frontend.
-Refer to the [Movie Site Backend README](../movie-site-backend/README.md) for instructions on setting up the backend.
+The backend can be found on my github named MovieSiteBackEnd.

 ## Getting Started
 To run the frontend locally: